jonathanort/hotspot-manufacturers/lora.md

 ## Manufacturing Information (required)

 * Have you built and delivered radio hardware products before?
+Yes
 * Have you built gateways before?
+No
 * How many gateways did you make?
+No
 * If you have not built gateways before, are you using a third party manufacturer?
-This is the single largest risk with most hardware ventures.
+Yes This is the single largest risk with most hardware ventures.
 If possible please provide information about your manufacturing partners and supply chain.

 ## Proof of Identity